bradley-gersh/hz-convert/README.md

 ## Usage

-Python 3 is required (ideally at least 3.7).
+Python 3 is required (at least 3.7 recommended).
 Download and unzip the repository, then from the top of the package directory, follow one of the usage options below.

-### 1. Using as an interactive script
+### 1. As an interactive script

-This method is suggested if you want to use the script as a simple calculator.
+This method is best for using the package as a simple calculator.
 It allows you to enter strings of input and receive the conversions between pitch names, MIDI values, and frequencies (Hz).